technometrics-lab/Proximity-indices-applied-to-OpenAlex/README.md

 This projects aims at measuring the proximity between cybersecurity technologies under the form of time series based on bibliometric data taken from Openalex.

 The project is divided in 3 parts: the creation of the data, the exploration of the data, and the creation, visualization and forecasting of proximity indices.
 Each part is contained in one specific folder.
-Each folder contains a file called "directory_file" + something specific to the specific folder.
+Each folder contains a file called "directory_file".
 If you run this file, it runs all the other files contained in this folder in the right order.
-At the same level of the folders, there is a file called "directory_file", which runs all the directory files specific to each folder in the right order.
+The first file called "directory_file", which is to be found at the same level than the first folders, runs all the particular directory files specific to each folder in the right order.
-Once this is done, one can simply run the main directory file and then all the files are ran.
-Note that the whole computations might take approximately a week to be run.
+Nevertheless, some libraries must be installed before running the main directory file.
+This can be found in "getting started".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>